modern-influence-of-ancient-warriors

 The Spartans played a critical defensive role.
 Eurybiades stationed the Spartan squadron in the center of the Greek battle line, the traditional position of honor and the point of greatest danger.
 When the Persian line attempted to break through the Greek center to split the fleet, they were met by the bronze hulls and long spears of the Spartan-led ships.
 The fighting was relentless; fires broke out, ships were rammed, and soldiers fought hand-to-hand across rolling decks slick with blood and seawater.
 The Spartan discipline held firm.
 They did not break, they did not flee.
 This steadfastness provided the anchor for the entire Greek line, preventing a rout that would have spelled disaster for the alliance.

-Day Three: The Withdrawal and the Rearguard Action
+Day Three: Withdrawal and Rearguard Action

 The third day brought news that shattered the Greek camp: Leonidas had fallen at Thermopylae, and the pass was lost.
 The strategic rationale for holding Artemisium was gone.
 If the Greek fleet remained, it risked being trapped and destroyed by the superior Persian navy, which now had free access to the coastline.
 Eurybiades, in consultation with Themistocles, made the painful decision to withdraw the fleet south to the island of Salamis.